nashville-software-school/aws-deployment-instructions/README.md

 8. In the dropdown menu that has `Custom`, select `My IP`.
 9. Select `Save rules`.
 10. Your application is now restricted to your home network on the computer with which you changed the security group.

+### Reviewing the Health, Status, and Configuration of Your Elastic Beanstalk Environment
+To check the health of your Elastic Beanstalk environment, you can run `eb status` from the command line.

+To review other facts about your environment, you can access the Elastic Beanstalk console via the **Search Bar** or **Services** menu in the AWS Console.
+The logs functionality is especially helpful for debuggin.
+To access your environment logs, go to the Elastic Beanstalk console.
+Select Environments on the left navigation menu.
+Select your environment.
+In the navigation pane, choose **Request Logs**.
+When Elastic Beanstalk finishes processing the logs, choose **Download**.

+## Deploying Your Django and React Application on AWS Elastic Beanstalk

 ## Deploying Your React Application on AWS Amplify